 Psychotherapy is not just about resolving past issues and changing negative patterns, it is also about recognizing and actively pursuing the healthy people, places, and things which bring happiness, fulfillment, and joy.
 Becoming empowered with self awareness allows us to stop people-pleasing and to build a meaningful life based on values, goals, and balanced relationships.
 Saying, "No!" to dysfunctional, draining people and bad habits allows us to pursue our true goals in life and to grow into our best selves.
 Be committed to standing up for yourself, your wants, your truth, your ideas and dreams.
 Stop scurrying around aimlessly for others, and start taking care of your goals.
-Relish peaceful moments, be alone, doing sometimes do absolutely nothing, and to be happy.
-Such moments are necessary to introspect, refresh, and to attract and pursue dreams, passions, and find love of ourselves and of others.
+Relish peaceful moments, be alone, doing sometimes absolutely nothing, and be happy.
+Such moments are necessary to introspect, refresh, and to attract and pursue passions, and to commit to loving of ourselves enough to set limits with others.
 Be brave, make mistakes, and find the humor in the process.
 Ask for what you need.
-If you avoid getting needs met out of fear of losing love, friendship, or family, then it is time for empowering change.
+If you avoid getting needs met or speaking your truth out of fear of losing love, friendship, or family, then it is time for empowering change.

 I work with individuals, couples, and families struggling with romantic partners, relatives, friends, and co-workers.
 Many of my clients have anxiety, depression, addictions, and/or trauma, and these issues have caused tremendous dysfunction in their own lives and in the lives of those they love.
 In addition, a large portion of my clients are in unhealthy relationships, suffering from or reeling after emotional abuse and neglect, to the point that clients feel exhausted, depressed, and have completely lost their sense of self and purpose.